Sunday, May 14, 2023

 symptoms of plantar fasciitis heel pain

 Plantar fasciitis causes a stabbing pain that is mostly felt when you first step out of bed in the morning.
 As you get up and walk around the pain may settle a little.
 But then after lots of activity may return especially after hours of standing.
-Which is where the term Policeman’s heel came from.
+This is where the term Policeman’s heel came from.
 The pain from plantar fasciitis is often worse after exercise rather than during it, and it can affect one or both of your feet.

 What about my heel spurs?